 Arriving at Jonathon Dickinson State Park around 4:45 we set up camp, used the restroom, then quickly broke camp and headed out to explore the park.
 It is a good size park with lots to do, hiking, horseback riding, and more.
 The campground has been recently renovated making it feel brand spanking new.
 This was one of the best state parks we’ve been to.

-Karen made naked cheese burgers, baked potatoes and black beans for dinner.
+I cooked up some naked cheese burgers, baked potatoes and black beans for dinner.

 Driving about an hour south we visited Arthur R. Marshall Loxahatchee National Wildlife Refuge.
 The first walk we had was on the Cyprus Swamp boardwalk trail where we saw a racoon.
 This is a great NWR!
 Lots of divided marshes, and plenty of parking.
-We saw a bunch of butterflies, a raptor we have to identify, gallinule with chicks, warblers, and king rail.
+We saw a bunch of butterflies, a raptor we have to identify, gallinule with chicks, lesser yellowlegs, warblers, and a king rail.
 That last one we spotted while eating lunch on a bench overlooking one of the marshes.
 We grabbed our cameras and fired off a few shots.